dmahajan980/gamepad-prototype/README.md

 # Gamepad Prototype

 This repository contains the Gamepad Navigation Prototype, a demo for experiencing the browser and webpage navigation using a standard game controller such as Xbox gamepad.
+This project stands as a ***low-level prototype*** for the main project: **Using a Game Controller as a Navigation Aid**.
+I have listed a few details about the main project as well, below in the **Technologies Used** section.

 ## Technologies Used